CloudI/website/_build/html/_sources/Book_Service.txt

 Module Outline
 ==============
 The Book Service module is split into several sections.
-In our example, the Book Service is developed using the Erlang language, but other language examples are displayed later.
+In this tutorial, the Book Service is developed using the Erlang language, but other languages supported by CloudI could have been used.

  #.
 Service initialization logic - needs to be customized for each application
  #.
 Code for handling request messages - needs to be customized for each application